Governance & trustees

 The members of the board of trustees are selected for their skills and experience, with one nominee each from Post Office Ltd and Royal Mail Group.
 The trustee board meets at least once a quarter in person, and can meet more frequently or by teleconference in between the quarterly meetings.

-The Director leads The Postal Museum and its management team and reports to the board of trustees.
+The Chief Executive leads The Postal Museum and its management team and reports to the board of trustees.

 The trustee board has dedicated sub-committees to focus on specific issues: